 What is the Weather Like in Niue in October?

 Dubbed the “shoulder season”, October marks the transition between the dry and the wet season in Niue.
 This means that the weather is getting warmer, the days are getting longer, but the rain is still mostly absent.
 For travellers on a budget, it also means that flights and accommodation start getting cheaper with shoulder season deals.
-All travellers will also appreciate how quiet Niue is in October with half-empty accommodation and tours.
-Not that there are exactly huge crowds in the high season either, to be fair.
-In this guide of Niue weather in October, we’ll go over what temperatures, UV levels and rainfall you can expect, as well as a bunch of our tips along the way.
+All travellers will also appreciate how quiet Niue is in October with half-empty accommodations and tours.
+In this guide to Niue weather in October, we’ll go over what temperatures, UV levels and rainfall you can expect, as well as a bunch of our tips along the way.

 Before we dive into this guide to the Niue weather in October, be sure to bookmark Niue Weather by Month: What is the Weather Like in Niue? and The Best Time to Visit Niue for more climate advice.